miriambautistasalinero/Bachelor-Thesis/README.md

 metrics that lead to the final metrics.

-The remaining files are composed of the final metrics used for the analysis of the study and some files used to reduce the computation cost of each metric.
+The remaining files are composed of the final implementation used for the analysis of the study and some files used to reduce the computation cost of each metric.